IdentityPython/JWTConnect-Python-OidcService/doc/conversation.rst

 We use the same process as with webfinger but with another service instance::

-    info = service['provider_info'].get_request_parameters(client_info)
+    info = service['provider_info'].get_request_parameters()

 *info* will now contain::

     {'url': 'https://example.com/.well-known/openid-configuration'}

-And this is the first example of *magic* that you will see.
+And this is the first example of **magic** that you will see.

-*get_request_parameters knows how to get the OpenID Connect providers discovery URL from the client_info instance.
-Now, if you don't wanted to do webfinger because perhaps the other side did not provide that service.
-Then you would have to set *client_info.issuer* to the correct value.
+*get_request_parameters knows how to contruct the OpenID Connect providers discovery URL from information stored in the service_context instance.
+Now, if you don't wanted to do webfinger because for instance the other side did not provide that service.
+Then you would have to set *service_context.issuer* to the correct value.

 Doing HTTP GET on the provided URL should get us the provider info.
 It does and we get a JSON document that looks something like this::